-Settings Start L2TP server for IPsec/L2TP If you want to enable IPsec/L2TP connections, activate the function.
+IPsec VPN >> L2TP over IPsec >> L2TP Server Settings Start L2TP server for IPsec/L2TP If you want to enable IPsec/L2TP connections, activate the function.
 It is then possible to establish L2TP connections to the mGuard via IPsec, which dynamically assign IP addresses to the clients within the VPN.
-Local IP for L2TP connections If you want to enable IPsec/L2TP connections, activate the function.
-It is then possible to establish L2TP connections to the mGuard via IPsec, which dynamically assign IP addresses to the clients within the VPN.
-If set as shown in the screenshot above, the mGuard will inform the peer that its address is 10.106.106.1.
+Local IP for L2TP con- nections If set as shown in the screenshot above, the mGuard will in- form the peer that its address is 10.106.106.1.

-IPsec VPN >> L2TP over IPsec >> L2TP Server Remote IP range start/end If set as shown in the screenshot above, the mGuard will assign the peer an IP address between 10.106.106.2 and 10.106.106.254.
+IPsec VPN >> L2TP over IPsec >> L2TP Server Remote IP range start/end If set as shown in the screenshot above, the mGuard will as- sign the peer an IP address between 10.106.106.2 and 10.106.106.254.
 Status Displays information about the L2TP status if this connection type has been selected.